 Building your site

 Designing sites in Mosaic is a substantially different process to designing a custom site built on a framework or single-instance CMS.
 Mosaic has been designed to provide as much design flexibility as possible while ensuring the security and sustainability of both the platform and all the sites on it.
 The inbuilt theming options are now extensive and we do not anticipate custom CSS being often required.
 There is also no access to Drupal module or theme administration.

 Mosaic provides a number of design features including font and colour configuration, page layout options and in-page widgets.
 None of these features require specialist technical knowledge to use, though a good understanding of information architecture best practice, as well as an eye for design are all preferable in order to deliver a professional and effective site.

 Find out more about site appearance options in the documentation for Site Theme.

-You can paste HTML content into the 'Source' view of the text content area of the WYSIWYG widget or the Banner widget.
+You can add HTML content into the 'Source' view of the text content area of the WYSIWYG widget or the Banner widget.
 See documentation about embedding third-party content in the WYSIWYG widget.
 We recommend using the Insert Image or File Icon and Upload from Web option to embed video content although alternatives are available.

 No, this is not possible.